scribe-security/api-examples/README.md

 # api-examples
-Examples for Scribe Security's Superset API
+Examples for Scribe Security's API

-To use the examples you'll need to set your client ID and client secret in the Superset API Environment file
+To use the examples you'll need to set your client ID and client secret in the API Environment file